OndraPavlovic/project-Website/README.md

 Website has 4 parts:
 - 1: HOME
 - 2: ABOUT
-- 3: CHRONICLE (for reference see another repository - web_app-Chronicle)
+- 3: CHRONICLE (for details see also repository: web_app-Chronicle)
 - 4: CONTACT

 Screenshots: